-We first need to prove that our pre-packaged gluten-free dough directly from the package will test as gluten-free.
-This will show that our cross-contamination was the variable that increased the level of gluten in the dough.
-To collect a sample of our gluten-free dough, use the new plastic knife to scrape or cut a sample of our dough.
-You’ll need to weigh 1g of sample per test, or you can use the plastic spoons provided in the kit.
-Be sure to label your sample!
+We first need to prove that gluten-free dough is in fact gluten-free.
+This will show that cross-contamination is to blame for gluten found in our sample later.
+To collect a sample of our gluten-free dough, use the plastic spoons provided in the kit or a scale to weigh 1g of dough.
 Follow the instructions given with your kit to run the full test.
 We recommend running the test at 5ppm as listed in the instruction manual, and keeping all tests at this level for consistency.
-Be sure to list all of the properties such as the gluten-free labeling, ingredients, etc. for your report.

 At this point we are going to cut our dough in half and place one half in a clean and sealed container to ensure that it remains uncontaminated.
 The other half will be used in our next step.

-After both samples have been tested with our desired result, we have successfully proved our hypothesis that without following proper cleaning and sanitation guidelines a cross contamination may occur that will place our gluten-free food out of the realm of truly gluten-free, with an unsafe level of gluten content.
+By now you should have proven our hypothesis: without following proper cleaning guidelines, cross-contamination can place our gluten-free food out of the realm of truly gluten-free, with an unsafe level of gluten content.

 Explore More Science Fair Projects!Gluten-Free Science Fair Project Gluten-Free Science Fair Project: Part 2